Does night sweats get worse before your period during perimenopause?

 The thermoregulatory system, the body's internal thermostat, is highly sensitive to estrogen.
 Estrogen helps maintain what researchers call the thermoneutral zone, the temperature range within which the body feels comfortable without triggering sweating or shivering.
 When estrogen is stable, this zone is relatively wide.
 When estrogen drops, as it does in the days before menstruation, the thermoneutral zone narrows dramatically.
 Small rises in core body temperature that would normally go unnoticed become enough to trigger a sweating response.
 At night, when you are lying still and body temperature naturally fluctuates, this narrowed zone means those fluctuations are more likely to cross the threshold into a night sweat.

 During perimenopause, this premenstrual pattern becomes more pronounced for several reasons.
 First, cycles are often irregular, with some being anovulatory, meaning estrogen rises and falls without the stabilizing influence of progesterone.
 Second, the amplitude of estrogen fluctuations increases during perimenopause, with higher peaks and steeper drops than in earlier reproductive years.
 Third, perimenopausal night sweats and hot flashes can begin to overlap with the premenstrual pattern, making it harder to tell where one ends and the other begins.
-For many women in perimenopause, the premenstrual week and the perimenopausal vasomotor symptoms reinforce each other.
+For many women in perimenopause, the premenstrual week and the perimenopausal vasomotor symptoms reinforce each other, producing nights that are significantly more disrupted than either pattern would cause on its own.

-What actually helps: Keeping the bedroom cool is the most consistently effective environmental strategy, with most sleep research pointing to a room temperature around 65 to 68 degrees Fahrenheit as optimal.
+What actually helps: Keeping the bedroom cool is the most consistently effective environmental strategy, with most sleep research pointing to a room temperature around 65 to 68 degrees Fahrenheit as optimal for sleep quality.
 Moisture-wicking sleepwear and bedding reduce the sensation of dampness that wakes you.
-Avoiding alcohol and spicy foods in the evenings, particularly in the premenstrual week, can reduce vasodilation that triggers sweating.
+Avoiding alcohol and spicy foods in the evenings, particularly in the premenstrual week, reduces the vasodilation that contributes to sweating episodes.
 Staying well hydrated during the day supports thermoregulation.
-Some women find that reducing caffeine in the week before their period also helps dampen vasomotor reactivity.
+Some women find that reducing caffeine in the days before their period also helps dampen vasomotor reactivity.
+Relaxation practices like slow breathing before sleep can lower basal arousal and reduce the frequency of overnight waking.

 Tracking your night sweat severity alongside your cycle in PeriPlan allows you to see how reliably this premenstrual intensification happens, so you can prepare your environment and manage expectations on those nights rather than being caught off guard.